hull-graveyard/hull-starter/documentation.md

 #### locale file

-Locale file a a JSON file, that contains the string that will be editable in the Wording section of the Hull dashboard.
+Locale file is a JSON file, that contains the strings that will be editable in the wording section of the Hull dashboard.

 ```
 {